ShiftLeftSecurity/traceleft/Documentation/file-tracking.md

 `(pid, fd)` entry in the map when we receive a close event via the close syscall.
 Note that we can leak entries if we don't trace close events, we miss close kretprobes, or the process terminates.
-In that case, we assume the library user will clean up the map for a given PID when the process exits.
+In that case, we assume the library user will clean up the map for a given PID using `FdMap.DeletePid()` when the process exits.

 ## Alternative designs considered